 In a bus packed with commuters, the conductor found an old and worn wallet on the floor.
 He picked it up to examine its contents.
-It had five hundred rupees and a picture of Krishna.
+It had five hundred rupees and a picture of Krishna in it.
 There were no other cards or photos.
-The conductor shouted, “Has anyone lost his wallet?”
+The conductor shouted out, “Has anyone lost their wallet?”

 “I have,” replied an old man.

-“Can you tell me what does it have to prove it’s yours?”
+“Can you tell me what it has inside, to prove it’s yours?”

 The old man chuckled before he spoke:

-“Soon after graduating out of college, I fell in love with a girl.
+“Soon after graduating from college, I fell in love with a girl.
 She was the most beautiful person I had ever seen.
 I put her photo next to mine, completely hiding my parent’s picture underneath.
 Before long, I was married to her and she gave birth to a boy.
-I removed my parents’ photograph and put my son and my wife’s photo in my wallet.
+I removed my parents’ photograph and put my son and wife’s photo in my wallet.
 My wife and my son were my world.
-My day began and ended with my son, why, every moment of my life revolved around him.
+My day began and ended with my son; why, every moment of my life revolved around him.
 My parents passed away in due course.

-“My son was growing up, he got educated, got a job, moved out, got married, got kids, got busy.
-A few years ago my wife passed, so I removed her picture from my wallet as well.
-Last year, I fell down from the stairs and I phoned my son and asked him to spend a few days with me.
+“My son was growing up; he got educated, got a job, moved out, got married, had kids, got busy.
+A few years ago, my wife passed away, so I removed her picture from my wallet as well.
+Last year, I fell down the stairs and I phoned my son and asked him to spend a few days with me.
 He told me to be strong.
-He did not invite me to his home and did not visit me saying he was extremely busy and stressed out with work and family.
+He did not invite me to his home and did not visit me, saying instead that he was extremely busy and stressed out with work and family.
 My heart, already wounded, shattered into a million pieces.
-I removed his picture from my wallet and underneath was the original photograph of Krishna.
+I removed his picture from my wallet and underneath it was the original photograph of Krishna.
 I had the greatest realization of my life.
 All relationships are transient, they are based on self-interest, they are temporary.
 People came and went but the presence of God remained constant in my life.”

 The conductor immediately handed back the wallet without uttering another word.